BernieMacHub/Milestone-Project-1/README.md

 - UCP-15 Discord.
 - Iuliia Konovalova - My Code Institute mentor.
-- Fellow students - working together in a discord to share ideas and give feedback to each others work.
+- Fellow students - working together in a discord to share ideas and give feedback on each other's work.